'Plein Air Painting in Port'

 Capturing these views directly in situ seemed like a wonderful way to share my impressions of these stunning scenes so that you could enjoy them too!

-• I have a new diy plein air box set up that I wanted to test so I thought starting with painting the view from my deck is a nice way to start.
+• I made a diy plein air box set up that I wanted to test, so once again the view from my deck is a nice way to start.
 Here is a sketch of the view both in my little book and then on my prepared panel.
 I've painted this view many times over the years.

 • This is the finished painting!
 I'm also going to be posting a video of the painting process on my You Tube channel, which is very cute since you can see all that's happening in the background with people and critters coming and going.